Milad84/TIFF-Files-Merger/README.md

 print(f"Final mosaic created successfully in {output_directory}!")
 ```
 ## Option 2: High-Memory Version
-Use this version if you have a high-memory system or supercomputer.
+Use HighMemoryVersion.py if you have a high-memory system or supercomputer.
 It merges all TIFF files at once without resampling.

 ```bash
 import os